telit/bravo-arduino-demo/README.md

 ## SW SETTINGS

-- Download the necessary files on a Directory in the Raspberry Pi (e.g. in the Desktop folder as "Desktop/Bravo_Project")
+- Download the necessary files on a Directory in the host PC (e.g. in the Desktop folder as "Desktop/Bravo_Project")

     - Bravo_arduino.ino